 We understand that your children develop their motor patterns and gait characteristics from an early age.
 Correctly prescribed and well-designed orthoses can play a vital role in aiding this development into later life.
 We aim to design orthoses and provide adjustments where possible to maximise their durability as your child grows and develops.

-LOC has developed a reputation in the SDR community for its treatment and management of cerebral palsy patients who have undergone this ground-breaking SDR surgery.
+LOC has developed a reputation in the selective dorsal rhizotomy community for its treatment and management of cerebral palsy patients who have undergone this ground-breaking SDR surgery.
+Tuned Ankle Foot Orthotics are especially good and we also use DAFOs or Dorsiflexion Assist SMOs to improve alignment and gait.

-Hypermobility is the term used to describe the ability to move joints beyond the normal range of motion, more commonly known or referred to as double-jointed.
-Common in children and adolescents.
+Hypermobility is the term used to describe the ability to move joints beyond the normal range of motion, a person with this condition is often referred to as being double jointed.
+It is common in children and adolescents.
+Bespoke foot orthotics are the recommended treatment option for the majority of patients with hypermobility.

-A musculoskeletal condition that affects children & adolescents as they grow.
+Sever's Disease is a musculoskeletal condition that affects children & adolescents as they grow.
 Also called calcaneal apophysitis, it is a painful inflammation of the growth plate or epiphyseal plate, in the heel bone.
+Foot orthotics can help all foot types with a predisposition to Sever’s.

 Brain injury occurs often after a traumatic event that disrupts the flow of blood and oxygen to the brain.
-At LOC, we offer a range of orthotic treatments for children with this condition such as bespoke AFOs.
+At LOC, we offer a range of orthotic treatments for children with this condition such as bespoke AFOs, carried out in conjunction with a gait lab assessment in our gait laboratory.

-LOC is committed to providing its patients with the most up-to-date Orthoses available; we are always assessing new and innovative products.
+LOC is committed to providing its patients with the most up-to-date orthoses available; we are always assessing new and innovative products like carbon fibre & neuro swing technology for our bespoke orthotics, braces and foot orthotics.

 The advent of carbon fibre has allowed the creation of a new range of specialised orthoses.